RydenLol/interactive-decision-tree/README.md

-**Update**: This version is a total rewrite of the client side.
-Leaner and easier to read.
+**Update**: This project is no longer maintained and I don't have time to add features.

 # Introduction